John Deere Classic

 The event is played in Silvis, Illinois, which is just around 1000 miles west of last weeks stop in Connecticut for the Travelers.

-Despite the event avoiding the ‘opposite field’ status it would have held next week, the line up on display is a really poor one.
-Clear favouritism honours go to Daniel Berger.
-The Floridian is then followed in the market by Webb Simpson, Adam Hadwin and the aforementioned Theegala.
+Despite the event avoiding the ‘opposite field’ status it would have held next week, the line up on display is a poor one.
+Favouritism honours go to the in form Denny McCarthy and Russel Henley.
+This duo are then followed by Cameron Young who arrives here searching for form.

 The greens are Bentgrass.